Jump to Main Content

 ASH AWARD FOR LEADERSHIP IN PROMOTING DIVERSITY

-ASH will recognize James George, MD, of the University of Oklahoma, with the 2024 ASH Award for Leadership in Promoting Diversity.
-Dr. George is being honored for his exemplary leadership in building a stronger, more diverse hematology workforce.
-Under his leadership as ASH President in 2005, the Society collaborated with the Robert Wood Johnson Foundations Harold Amos Medical Faculty Development Program (AMFDP) to create ASH-funded AMFDP positions in hematology.
-Since the program’s inception, ASH has supported nearly 30 recipients, many of whom have risen to the ranks of senior faculty in their institutions.
+ASH will recognize James George, MD, of the University of Oklahoma, for his leadership in building a stronger, more diverse hematology workforce.
+During his ASH presidency in 2005, ASH collaborated with the Harold Amos Medical Faculty Development Program (AMFDP) to create ASH-funded AMFDP positions.
+Since then, ASH has supported nearly 30 recipients, many of whom have risen to the ranks of senior faculty.
+Dr. George was also a strong supporter of the ASH Minority Medical Student Award Program (MMSAP), which provides research support for medical students underrepresented in medicine to encourage them to pursue hematology.
+MMSAP has supported more than 300 research opportunities.

 OUTSTANDING SERVICE AWARD